Pentagon (TV series)

-Pentagon, aka Pentagon Washington, is a public affairs TV series broadcast by the DuMont Television Network from May 6, 1951, to November 24, 1952.
-The series aired Sundays at 8:30pm ET.
+Pentagon, Pentagon Washington, is a public affairs TV series broadcast by the DuMont Television Network from May 6, 1951, to November 24, 1952.
+The series initially aired Sundays at 8:30pm ET before moving to Mondays at 8:00 pm ET in December 1951.

 Episode status

 Only the final episode from November 24, 1952, exists.
 This episode is held in the J. Fred MacDonald collection at the Library of Congress.